 - The Cevedale Pro GTX has a grippy outsole powered by Vibram.
 This hardy rubber layer has aggressive lugs which allow mountaineers to securely gain footing on snowy or rocky terrain.

 The Lowa Cevedale Pro GTX is a technical mountaineering boot for both men and women.
-It comes in standard US sizes and medium width.
 Giving wearers a snug and personalized fit is the boot’s lacing system which allows for multiple pressure configurations, thanks to its roller eyelets, I-Lock cam, and ankle collar speed hooks.
 The gusseted tongue and ankle cuff are also padded for extra comfort fit.